netzkolchose/django-fast-update/README.md

 - MySQL 8.0.19+

 Note that with `fast_update` f-expressions cannot be used anymore.
-This is a design decision to not penalyze update performance by swiss-army-knife functionality.
+This is a design decision to not penalize update performance by some swiss-army-knife functionality.
-If you have f-expressions in your update data, consider regrouping the update steps and update fields with expression values with `update` or `bulk_update` instead.
+If you have f-expressions in your update data, consider re-grouping the update steps and update fields with expression values with `update` or `bulk_update` instead.